 An alcohol overdose is typically treated in the emergency room.
 The emergency room physician will monitor your vital signs, including your heart rate, blood pressure, and temperature.

 If you develop more serious symptoms, such as seizures, your doctor may need to provide additional treatments, including:

 - fluids or medications provided through your vein (intravenously)

 - supplemental oxygen provided through a mask or tube inserted in your nose

-- nutrients, such as thiamin or glucose, to prevent additional complications of alcohol poisoning, such as brain damage
+- nutrients, such as thiamin or glucose, to prevent additional complications of alcohol poisoning such as brain damage

-Prompt treatment of alcohol overdose can help prevent these life-threatening health problems.
+Prompt treatment of alcohol overdose can prevent life-threatening health problems.
 However, severe alcohol overdose may cause seizures, resulting in brain damage if oxygen to the brain is cut off.
 This damage can be permanent.